 EDU 263.
-Methods of Teaching Grammar.
+Teaching Grammar Thru Writing.
 3 Credits.
 (3 Lec) F,S

 This course explores the structure and function of the English language.
 In particular, study of grammar including the eight parts of speech, types of phrases and clauses, sentence structure and fluency, word usage, and other language conventions will be addressed.